Skip to content

 Save, validate, and publish the page.

 Open the browser and visit the target page.
-Use F12 developer tools to check if there are rum-related requests in the network requests, and ensure the status code is 200.
+Use F12 Developer Tools to check whether there are rum related requests in the page network requests and whether the status code is 200.

 image